• Company

 Timeline

-Baden Bower structures O-1 visa media timelines across 12–18 months.
+Baden Bower structures O-1 visa media timelines across 12 to 18 months.
 Initial coverage establishes expertise.
 Subsequent articles highlight specific achievements.
-Later pieces reinforce ongoing industry influence — creating a narrative arc demonstrating sustained extraordinary ability, not a temporary publicity campaign.
+Later pieces reinforce ongoing industry influence, creating a narrative arc demonstrating sustained extraordinary ability, not a temporary publicity campaign.

 "Coverage clustered immediately before filing appears orchestrated to immigration reviewers.
-Articles published steadily across 12–24 months demonstrate the sustained recognition that the O-1 visa category requires — and that USCIS officers are specifically trained to identify."
+Articles published steadily across 12 to 24 months demonstrate the sustained recognition that the O-1 visa category requires, and that USCIS officers are specifically trained to identify."

 USCIS Submission Documentation